Have the freshest free hiking tips sent to you each month!

 Carry an empty plastic bag with you and fill it up on your way back to the trail head.

-If no one else says thank you, at least you'll know that you have my sincere thanks for your efforts to keep the wilderness (or county park, wherever you hike) pristine.
+If no one else says thank you, at least you'll know that you have my sincere thanks for your efforts to keep the wilderness (or county park, anywhere you hike) pristine.

 Here are more ways to be an aware, socially responsible hiker: